Elm Sphinx; Four-horned Sphinx:

 appears in the terminal area.
 The rest of the wing is dark slatey grey.

-Colouration and markings are highly variable from one specimen to another.
-Fw fringes are mostly black with some white; those on hindwing are mostly white
+Colouration, markings highly variable.
+Fw fringes mostly black with some white; those on hw mostly white with few black patches.

 Fw upperside ranges from brown with black borders through brownish gray with paler borders to pale gray with no borders.